Watch out for mixed-content warnings on SSL-sites

 - There are more exotic issues I sometimes see, but these are the most frequent.

 How to find all of these issues

 Finding all of these problems is often the hardest bit.
 If you have a small site of no more than a few dozen pages, it is easy enough: simply browse all pages and keep an eye on the green browser padlock.
 However, this is undoable if your site has a few hundred pages or more.
 Happily, there are some tools to help you with this, and they are often free to use:

 I have mentioned this tool many times on my blog.
 It scans your site for many SEO issues.
 A little bit hidden, under the Reports section, you find an option to check for SSL-pages with insecure content:

 It will produce a CSV-file with all erroneous URLs.
 This tool is free to use for sites up to 500 URL's and you can download it here.

 Website Auditor by SEO Powersuite

-Now that you see the issue in front of you, simply correct the resource and load it secure.
-With a bit of luck you only have a few of these issues.
+Now that you see the issue in front of you, simply correct the resource and load it securely.
+With a bit of luck, you only have a few of these issues.
 And once fixed, you are good to go, all secure and well: it keeps Google happy...